 Georgia Criminal Defense Lawyer

 As an experienced trial attorney, I advise my clients about their options.
 In some cases, it is best to fight state or federal criminal charges vigorously.
 In others, it is wiser to negotiate with the prosecutor to obtain optimum results.
-For 20 years, my knowledge and experience allow me to determine the best legal strategy for my clients.
+Since I began to practice law in 1992, my knowledge and experience allow me to determine the best legal strategy for my clients.

 Do I really need a lawyer?